 “If you’ve applied for several cards recently, it can make you appear overly desperate,” Schulz said.

-“We know that no two businesses are alike, and American Express offers a range of both charge and credit cards for businesses to consider depending on their specific business needs,” he said.
+Jones explained that American Express offers a range of cards for businesses to consider depending on their specific business needs.
 “One unique feature that American Express offers on The Blue Business® Plus Credit Card from American Express, for example, is expanded buying power which enables card members to spend above their credit limit so they can get extra reward points on larger business purchases, like inventory, equipment or advertising, and also so they can take advantage of opportunities if and when they arise.”

 A business charge card may offer an alternative to a business credit card.
 Charge cards differ from credit cards in that they have no preset spending limit; however, anything you put on the card must generally be paid off in full each month.
 For more details, read our guide on the pros and cons of business charge cards.